parallax background

 Office & Enrollment Coordinator

 Katie is passionate about people getting connected to what they need, which is why she feels her role at GALS is a perfect fit.
-After a few years of teaching ECE and english to students aged 5-17, she wanted to be able to transition out of the classroom but remain in the education world.
+After a few years of teaching ECE and English to students aged 5-17, she wanted to be able to transition out of the classroom but remain in the education world.
 Then she found GALS.
 The intrinsic themes of social justice work with a feminist, gender-positive lens at GALS spoke to her identity and what matters in the community service work she does.
 Katie loves to walk to and from work, and beyond, as well as organize community work centered in social justice, feminism and LGBTQIA+ rights.
-A fluent spanish speaker,

 Dolores Schaack